Last updated on July 22nd, 2023

 Istanbul Winter Weather Quick Guide

-Before I start telling you the reasons why we loved spending winter in Istanbul, I would like at first to talk briefly about the winter season as such.
+Before I start telling you the reasons why we loved spending winter in Istanbul, I would like first to talk briefly about the winter season as such.

 A lot of travelers who come to Istanbul during the coldest months agree that the weather in Istanbul is very changeable.
 After spending my first winter in this city, I am going to confirm and agree with this statement.
-But also, based on my own experience, I am going to say the next: do not believe long-term forecasts.
+But also, based on my own experience, I am going to say the next: do not believe in long-term forecasts.
 The maximum that you can hope for is a forecast for 1 or 2 days.
 But even then it can change a dozen times.

 When I talked to locals showing them photos of the Istanbul winter season having a lot of snow, they were amused and surprised at the same time.
 They were saying that for many years they haven’t seen winters like that.
 But even before, when winters were colder, snow didn’t stay on the ground for too long.